 It is classified into informal and formal defences by the common law.

-Informal defences are those evidences adduced which does not denote any recognizable doctrine in criminal law but cast reasonable doubt in the case of the prosecution.
-Some of the informal evidences are:
+Informal defences are those evidence adduced which does not denote any recognizable doctrine in criminal law but cast reasonable doubt in the case of the prosecution.
+Some of the informal evidence are:

 - Defence of alibi which means that the person was not around in the place where the offence was committed but was in the company of another person in any other place

-- Defence of accident when the defendant did not intentionally commit the offence charged but was a result of inadvertence on his part which act is non culpable in nature
+- Defence of an accident when the defendant did not intentionally commit the offence charged but was a result of inadvertence on his part which act is non-culpable

 - Defence of mistake when owing to an error on the part of the defendant that he does not possess the guilty mind to commit the act charged.